PipedreamHQ/docs/docs/connected-accounts/README.md

 ## Supported Apps

-Pipedream supports tens of apps and will be adding hundreds more over the coming months.
+Pipedream supports many apps today and will be adding hundreds more over the coming months.
 To see if we support a specific app, try [connecting your account](#connecting-accounts).

 If we don't support a service you need, please [reach out](/support/) and let us know.